-To access the Scheduling User Interface enter: validity upo on entry and d advance to all invalid entries are re d to the user.
-Note that all inputs are checked for ejected.
-Hitting a [] will allow the entries to be will reject the entry and back up one field.
-Hitting e schedule programming.
-NOTES: 1.
-During the schedule programming, if three minutes passes and no key was entered, the programming will be terminated and no values will be saved.
+NOTE: During the schedule programming, if three minutes passes and no key was entered, the programming will be terminated and no values will be saved.
 Furthermore, if a zone is troubled while in schedule programming, the system will abort the programming mode and show the troubled zone, and any uncompleted program event will not be saved.
-2. It is not possible to enter the schedule programming mode from a wireless keypad.
-3. Pressing any key on a wireless (RF) keypad terminates Scheduling setup.
-4. It is not possible to enter the schedule programming mode when either FC or CA is displayed on the display.

 Because the keypad display does not show prompt titles, you must refer to these instructions while programming the system.
 The prompts are indicated by a number/letter combination.
-The prompts for option #64 are as follows: n Schedule number for selecting a schedule number (1-8) i d Event identifier for selecting a schedule action (0-5) : A b Begin time (hrs, am/pm) for selecting a schedule begin time (hour, am/pm) entry $(00-12)$ b : Begin time (min) for selecting a schedule begin time (minute) entry (00-59) b d Begin day for selecting a schedule begin day (01-17) : A E End time (hrs, am/pm) for selecting a schedule end time (hour, am/pm) entry $(00-12)$ E : End time (min) for selecting a schedule end time (minute) entry (00-59) E d End day for selecting a schedule end day (01-17)

-Device number----- for selecting a X-10 device number (1-8)
+The prompts for option #64 are as follows:

+n Schedule number -for selecting a schedule number (1-8) i d Event identifier -for selecting a schedule action (0-5) : A b Begin time (hrs, am/pm) - for selecting a schedule begin time (hour, am/pm) entry (00-12) b : Begin time (min) - for selecting a schedule begin time (minute) entry (00-59) b d Begin day for selecting a schedule begin day (01-17) : A E End time (hrs, am/pm) - for selecting a schedule end time (hour, am/pm) entry (00-12) E : End time (min) - for selecting a schedule end time (minute) entry (00-59) E d End day -for selecting a schedule end day (01-17) d n Device number - for selecting a X-10 device number (1-8)